 Most people who are arrested in Nevada have the option to leave jail immediately by posting bail.
 But anyone who remains in jail longer than two business days has the right to a "48-hour hearing" and then if necessary a "72-hour hearing," where the defense attorney may ask for a Nevada bail reduction.
 Depending on what occurs at these hearings, the arrestees may be able to get released from jail.

-Police may arrest a person in Nevada if the police has probable cause to believe that person committed a crime.
-Following arrest, the police brings the suspect to the police station and books him.
+Police may arrest a person in Nevada pursuant to NRS 171.104 if the police have probable cause to believe that person committed a crime.
+Following the arrest, the police bring the suspect to the police station and books him.
 Booking involves taking fingerprints and a mug shot.
 Then depending on the crime the person allegedly committed, the person may be able to "bail out" and be released pending the outcome of the criminal case.

 Nevada arrestees who cannot bail out...or choose not to bail out...are entitled to a 48-hour hearing within two (2) judicial days of the arrest.
 Unlike "calendar days," judicial days do not include weekends, holidays, or other days that the court is closed.
 So a person arrested Friday night in Las Vegas on Memorial Day weekend does not get a 48-hour hearing until the following Wednesday.